DormanLab/AmpliCI/README.md

 - `assignments`: See the description above for outfile `output_base_filename.out`.
 There should be fewer NA assignments because reads with low log likelihood are aligned to the haplotypes to detect indel sequencing errors.

-- `sizes`: See the description above for outfile `output_base_filename.out`.
+- `cluster sizes`: See the description above for outfile `output_base_filename.out`.
 The sizes should be higher if more reads are successfully assigned to haplotypes.

 # Downstream Analysis <a name="downstream" />